droidian/firefox-esr-mobile-config/README.md

 If you want to use the protections icon in urlbar, you can unhide it by adding  `mcf.showprotectionsicon` and set it to true in `about:config`.

+If you don't like the hiding of https:// in the urlbar, you can get back to default behavior by setting `browser.urlbar.trimHttps` to false in `about:config`.

 If it cannot be changed in preferences, look in `/etc/firefox/policies/policies.json`.
 You can see the active policies while